 Mike Murphy was a Pennsylvania-born Irishman who had come to the Nebraska Territory in 1854 as a land surveyor.
 He served in the territorial legislature until being lured to Colorado in search of gold in 1859.
-Murphy later went to Montana for gold and in 1876, he was off to the Black Hills, still prospecting.
+Murphy went to Montana looking for gold, and by 1876 he was off to the Black Hills, still prospecting.

 When he returned to Wyoming in 1883, Murphy and his brother Frank bought an oil lease from Dr. George B. Graff — on the very site of Capt.
 Bonneville’s “great tar spring.”

 The Murphy brothers drilled for oil and found it at 300 feet in what would become known as the Chugwater formation.

 The historic well’s oil was sold to the Union Pacific to lubricate railcar axles.
 News spread quickly and inspired others to stake their own “placer” mineral claims on promising sites.
 One of these sites was the Salt Creek valley area north of old Ft.
 Caspar, which would one day yield millions of barrels of oil.

 Placer claims on government lands could be filed in 20-acre blocks by an individual or 160 acres by an “association” of eight individuals.
 For the claimant to be granted a legitimate patent on the land, the law required drilling a well, at least $500 in improvements, “oil in commercial quantity” (often disputed) and a $2.50 per acre fee.

 Complicating the process was the government’s inclination to withdraw lands from the public domain.
 Competing legitimacy disputes, claim jumping, litigation, and even gun play were the natural byproducts of placer claims.